-What’s the difference between giocare and suonare in Italian?
-Are there any situations where you must use one or the other?
-Are these verbs interchangeable at all?
+What is the difference between giocare and suonare in Italian?
+Are there any situations where you have to use one or the other?
+Are these verbs even interchangeable?

-In this lesson, we will look at how to use these words with many audio recordings and example sentences.
-Read on to learn everything you need to know!
+In this lesson, we will look at how to use these words with the help of many audio recordings and example sentences.
+Read on to learn all you need to know!

 Giocare and suonare in Italian

 Both giocare and suonare translate to the English verb “to play”, but in reality they are very different and are NOT interchangeable.

 Giocare means “to play a game or sport”.

 Suonare means “to play a musical instrument”.